Across the Years – 48-Hour 2023 – Pain Cave

 Two-time champ!

 Not seeing many 10-mile participants upon arrival, I was concerned about navigation, prompting me to ask a fast-looking runner about the course.
 He happened to be the reigning champion who predictably reclaimed the title, and unsurprisingly he has run a 2:17 marathon and was using this as training for an upcoming marathon in Canada.
 To my relief, so that I could follow them if confused, many more people toed the line out of nowhere right before the start.
-The course ran up and down from start to finish, and the 463 feet of elevation gain in just 10.12 miles, according to my COROS, felt more challenging, especially in the latter half, thanks to the rapidly approaching summer heat that will continue to worsen for the next several months.
+The course ran up and down from start to finish, and the 463 feet of elevation gain in just 10.12 miles, according to my COROS PACE 2, felt more challenging, especially in the latter half, thanks to the rapidly approaching summer heat that will continue to worsen for the next several months.
 I opened up the first mile in 8:06 and hoped to maintain this pace, but considering the hills, I am content with a 1:30:29.7 finish.

 The Derby Run 10K 2023 – Last Minute